ndore444/dore.tech/README.md

-# dore.tech
+## dore.tech
-A Personal Domain Repository for CSS and JS
+A Personal Domain Repository for CSS and JS.

+Look forward to new updates!